 Beginning second from left, Ronald and Grace Drayson and their daughter Darlene Drayson-Nemer are flanked by B. Lyn Behrens (left), president of Loma Linda University at the time, and Calvin Rock (right), chair of the LLU Board of Trustees.

-Ronald Drayson (seated, left) signs documents, making the gift of the Alto Camino mobile home park, worth $8 million, official to help Loma Linda University build its new recreation and wellness center.
-With him are Grace Drayson (seated, right), B. Lyn Behrens (standing, left), Darlene Drayson-Nemer (standing, center), and Don Prior (standing, right), LLU vice president for advancement.
+Ronald Drayson (seated, right), signs documents making official the gift of the Alto Camino mobile home park, worth $8 million, to help Loma Linda University build its new recreation and wellness center.
+With him are Grace Drayson (seated, left), B. Lyn Behrens (standing, right), Darlene Drayson-Nemer (standing, center), and Don Prior (standing, left), LLU vice president for advancement.

 The ribbon is cut by Grace Drayson in Opsahl Gymnasium, officially opening Loma Linda University Drayson Center.